amplication/docs/docs/getting-started/first-app.md

 ![](./assets/pic-5.jpg)

 :::info
 You can set action permissions for specific fields, instead of globally for all the action's fields.
-For example, you can prevent users from editing the Due Date of a project, while permitting managers to do so.
+For example, you can prevent users from changing (updating) the Due Date of a project, while permitting managers to do so.
 To specify permissions at the field level:
 1. Set the action's permission scope to "Granular".
+2. Select the role(s) relevant to this action.
-2. Click **+ Add Field**.
+3. Click **+ Add Field**.
 (For the *Delete* action there's no option to set permissions for specific fields.)
-3. Select the field(s) from the list.
+4. Select the field(s) from the list.
-4. The roles you've defined for your app in general are listed beneath the action.
-To have them available for the fields, you'll need to select them at the action top level.
-So either select all roles, or only the roles you'll be using for these fields.
-5. For each field set which role(s) can perform the action.
-For example, only Admins can create project owners, if this role was assigned to the Project entity's *Create* action's *owner* field.
+5. For each of these fields set which role(s) can perform the action by clicking it.
+For example, click **Admin** beneath "Update Field" *owner*.
 :::

 ## Commit Your Changes